National Bowling League

-The National Bowling League (NBL) is a defunct professional bowling league that existed from February 24, 1960 to July 9, 1962.
+The National Bowling League (NBL) is a defunct professional bowling league in the United States that existed from February 24, 1960 to July 9, 1962.
 The league was formed as an attempt to ride the popularity of bowling television shows, and also to challenge the Professional Bowlers Association (PBA).

-The league was the brainchild of Leonard "Len" Homel, who thought up the idea in 1959, but didn't get support until an article by Don Snyder in the January 1960 issue of Bowlers Journal.
+The league was the brainchild of Leonard "Len" Homel, who thought up the idea in 1959, but did not gain support until an article by Don Snyder in the January 1960 issue of Bowlers Journal.
 Unlike the PBA, bowlers in the NBL were members of teams that competed against squads from other cities, like the successful National Football League (NFL).
-A 135-match schedule was planned, five games a week, leading to the "World Series of Bowling".
+A 135-match schedule was planned, five games a week, leading to a "World Series of Bowling".

+Only a single season of play was held.
+The season began in October 1961 with 10 teams, but failed to attract fans, and four of the teams folded in the first three months.
+A "World Series" was held in May 1962 that attracted about 1,000 spectators, and the league was declared defunct two months later.

 League setup and home arenas

 The NBL was officially founded on February 24–25, 1960, in Chicago.
 Initially, the league awarded "charter franchises" to Los Angeles, Fort Worth, San Antonio, Dallas, Chicago, Omaha and Raleigh, N.C., as well as "provisional franchises" to Fresno, Calif., Miami, New York, Cleveland and Houston.
 In a meeting in Dallas in May 1960, several other cities made presentations to join the league, including Detroit, San Francisco, St. Louis, Minneapolis-St. Paul, Atlanta and Salt Lake City.
 Several other cities (including Denver, Boston, Birmingham, Tucson/Phoenix and San Diego) were awarded 30-day options on franchises, with an eye to make the NBL a sixteen-team loop.

 Ultimately, when the NBL began play in the fall of 1961, it featured ten teams in two divisions:

 The minimum salary was $6,000, with some such as Buzz Fazio making upwards of $20,000, a payday that rivaled many top PBA bowlers; the entire league payroll set at $800,000.

 For his part, PBA secretary Ed Elias did not consider the NBL a threat to his organization:

 "At no time has the PBA ever opposed the idea of a National Bowling League.
 Having struggled through our early formative days, we knew full well the many problems that could arise for any such new organization.
 However, we were quick to welcome the idea of additional employment for the man who makes his living bowling.
 The National Bowling League offered just that, and if it had succeeded as originally planned, it would have meant additional income, prestige and recognition for the bowler himself, and added recognition for the bowling industry — something we are all seeking continually."